wvanderp/commons-mcp/README.md

 - No API key required, but set a descriptive `MCP_USER_AGENT` env var in production.
 - Respects Wikimedia API etiquette; avoid abusive parallel queries.
 - Output order is made deterministic-ish by stable sorting on title.
+- No network listeners are opened by this package; all communication is over the invoking process stdio pipes.

 ## License